terryli710/BEIOMEDIN214/Project 1/README.md

 ## Important Information

-1. Project 1 is due by **5:00:00****pm PDT on October 2, 2020**.
+1. Project 1 is due by **5:00:00pm PDT on October 2, 2020**.
 Projects turned in within 24 hours after the deadline will receive a 10% deduction.
 Projects turned in within 48 hours after the deadline will receive a 20% deduction.
 Projects turned in within 72 hours after the deadline will receive a 30% deduction. **No submissions will be accepted more than 72 hours after the deadline.**

-   Note: we have given a substantial amount of time to complete this particular project due to its challenging nature.
-We recommend starting this assignment early, as troubleshooting can be quite time consuming.
+   Note: we have given a substantial amount of time to complete this particular project due to its challenging nature. <u>We recommend starting this assignment early, as troubleshooting can be quite time consuming.</u>

 2. Programming projects must be completed individually.
 You may discuss algorithms with others, but the coding should be done alone.
 You must explicitly name everyone with whom you discussed this project in the header comments of your code and in the collaboration attestation in the project quiz.
 Students must abide by the terms of the Stanford Honor Code.